Pilot92802/spring5webapp/README.md

   * provide the type (in this case Author) and the id type which is a Long
 * Create new class (interface) in the Repository package called BookRepository extends CrudRepository
   * provide the type (in this case Book) and the id type which is a Long

+### Bootstrap 8/3/2024
+* struggled with an error where the auto generated id in the JPA managed component didn't appear to be auto generating.
+Needed it update the return of the hashcode method override.
+The return didn't handle the condition if the id was null.